Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Experiments

 \subsubsection{Human Evaluation for \oureval{}}

 The design motivation of \oureval{} is to use LLMs to bring evaluation more consistent with the human perspective to CGEC.
 Therefore, we conduct human evaluation experiments to observe whether \oureval{} or traditional metrics are closer to human.
-Specifically, we randomly select 200 test samples from NLPCC, then require three annotators to judge the correction results of models separately, and calculate the average P/R/$\text{F}_{0.5}$ scores of human evaluation based on the three annotators' judgment results.
+Specifically, we randomly select 200 test samples from NLPCC, then have three annotators to independently evaluate the models' correct results.
+We calculate the average P/R/$\text{F}_{0.5}$ scores of human evaluation based on the judegments from the three annotators.
 From Figure~\ref{fig:human_eval}, we see that: (1) For various models, \oureval{}'s evaluation is closer to human evaluation than traditional evaluation, which shows that our designed \oureval{} can more realistically measure the CGEC performance than traditional evaluation.
 (2) \oureval{}'s evaluation of LLMs differs very little from human evaluation, indicating that \oureval{} is more suitable for the evaluation of LLMs.
 (3) Unlike the cases where evaluation results for small models fall below human evaluation, \oureval{}'s evaluation of LLMs can slightly surpasses human evaluation results.
 This is because \oureval{} relies on another LLM (i.e., \texttt{GPT-4-Turbo}) for its evaluation process, indicating better understanding among LLMs.